Women's Outdoor Retreat

-The Retreat is sponsored by the South Carolina Wildlife Federation.
-We are pleased to have the support of several outfitters and organizations including the Little River Blueways, SC Department of Natural Resources, Edisto River Canoe & Kayak Trail Commission, Nantahala Outdoor Center, Lake Thurmond Sail & Power Squadron, Adventure Carolina, Glendale Outdoor Leadership School (GOLS) and River Runner Outdoor Center.
+The Retreat is presented by the South Carolina Wildlife Federation.
+We are pleased to have the support of several outfitters and organizations including the Little River Blueways, SC Department of Natural Resources, Stone Point Archery, Palmetto Living History Association, Lake Thurmond Sail & Power Squadron, Get Your Gear On, Adventure Carolina, and River Runner Outdoor Center.
 These partnerships enable us to provide a wide variety of activities conducted by a diverse group of expert instructors.
 A special thank you is due to the numerous individual volunteers who so willingly donate their time to share their knowledge and expertise.

-AGE GUIDELINES: Open to females age 16 and older.
+AGE GUIDELINES: Open to females age 16 and older (no maximum age).

-TIME: Registration will open at 11:00 am on Friday, September 19th.
-The first class begins at 1:30 pm on Friday, and the last class concludes at noon on Sunday.
+TIME: The Retreat will open for check-in at 11:30 am on Friday, September 11th.
+The first class begins at 1:30 pm on Friday, and the last class concludes at noon on Sunday the 13th.

 FOOD: Meals will be available at the park restaurant for a separate cost.
 More details will be provided in confirmation letter before event.

 OVERNIGHT ACCOMMODATIONS: Hickory Knob’s accommodations include motel rooms and cabins (details below).
 Camping is also available.
 You are encouraged to stay at the park in order to enjoy the full experience and the camaraderie of the other participants.
 Please call Hickory Knob at: 1-800-491-1764 to make lodging arrangements.
 Be sure to tell them you are with the Women’s Outdoor Retreat.
 Lodging is reserved for this retreat only until July 19th.
 Rooms are expected to sell out – reserve yours early!